keepassxreboot/keepassxc/README.md

 You may directly contribute your own code by submitting a pull request.
 Please read the [CONTRIBUTING](.github/CONTRIBUTING.md) document for further information.

+Contributors are required to adhere to the project's [Code of Conduct](CODE-OF-CONDUCT.md).

 ## License

 KeePassXC code is licensed under GPL-2 or GPL-3.
 Additional licensing for third-party files is detailed in [COPYING](./COPYING).